 Dawn doesn't like to come out front, though, she belongs in the Cave, looking after the rest of us.
 So Emmy went out front for her, because she hadn't had a turn yet.
 If it turned out Dawn needed to do it she could try, but maybe Dawn could have her turn from inside the Cave and the rest of us could handle being out front.

 Emmy took slow, careful steps toward the angel.
 As we got closer we could see more detail: brown hair, golden-brown skin, tawny wings.
-It was a girl angel, turned out, and she was draped in white cloth that seemed almost more like a blanket than like clothes; she looked asleep, long eyelashes closed against her cheeks.
+It was a girl angel, it turned out, and she was draped in white cloth that seemed almost more like a blanket than like clothes; she looked asleep, long eyelashes closed against her cheeks.
 Emmy walked right up to where the angel's feet were crossed on the ground and then she blinked up at us.

 "Hello," the angel yawned.